python/cpython/Doc/library/intro.rst

 * If an availability note contains both a minimum Kernel version and a minimum libc version, then both conditions must hold.
-For example a feature with note *Availability: Linux >= 3.17, glibc >= 2.27* requires both Linux 3.17 or newer and glibc 2.27 or newer.
+For example a feature with note *Availability: Linux >= 3.17 with glibc >= 2.27* requires both Linux 3.17 or newer and glibc 2.27 or newer.